Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Results

+In Figure \ref{fig:lc}, we compute the equivalent-width light curve for each of our model transits.
+Recently, \citet{Wang2020a,Wang2020b} have presented similar light curve analyses for their models of WASP-69b and WASP-107b, respectively.
 Dashed lines in Figure \ref{fig:lc} represent a best-fit Gaussian to the equivalent width as a function of time.
-In the right hand panels, we plot the parameters of this best-fit Gaussian as a function of the time-averaged stellar mass loss rate.
+In the right hand panels, we plot the parameters of this best-fit Gaussian as a function of the time-averaged stellar mass loss rate, comparing to the spherical planetary outflow case -- which includes no stellar wind component -- with horizontal lines.

 With increasing $\dot M_\ast$ from model A to C, we see that the light curves of equivalent width change both amplitude and shape.
 While we have discussed some of these differences in the context of the spectral phase curves of Figure \ref{fig:abs}, it is striking how clear they are in the EW light curve.
-At higher $\dot M_\ast$, the maximum EW is larger, indicating deeper absorption in the helium triplet line.
+The EW light curve of cases A and B is extremely similar to that of the spherical model.
+At higher $\dot M_\ast$, in case C, the maximum EW is larger, indicating deeper absorption in the helium triplet line.
 Physically, this occurs because increasing confinement by the ram pressure of the stellar wind concentrates the planetary outflow, increasing $\tau$ (as shown in Figure \ref{fig:rt}).
+Thus, for a given outflow rate, the planetary wind material in case C is higher density.
+Indeed, because of the supression of the outflow by the stellar wind, in order to obtain a similar time-averaged planetary mass loss rate for case C, we increase the base density of the planetary atmosphere in model C, as noted in Table \ref{simtable}.
 We also observe that light curves become increasingly asymmetric relative to mid transit with increasing distortion of the planet's evaporative wind by the stellar wind, which is particularly notable in case C. Related asymmetries are visible in the parameter variations of \citet{Wang2020b}'s Figure 8, and are discussed in the context of Lyman $\alpha$ absorption in their Figure 12 and previously in e.g. \citet{McCann2019}.